 The iconic Opera House – the Classic Shot from any trip to the city

-Zaika is an Indian restaurant located on Kensington High Street in London, just opposite Hyde Park.
+Zaika Indian Restaurant is located on Kensington High Street in London, just opposite Hyde Park.
 I stopped off here last September when in London on business and was very impressed with the restaurant which offers Indian cuisine incorporating both traditional classic favourites as well as a few original recipes (I’m only now getting around to posting my restaurant review for Zaika nearly 6 months later).

 Inside you are welcomed to a very highly decorated and sumptuous interior with carved high ceilings and double height windows.